ug-cp/src2ndest/README.md

 ## Installation

+This script only needs the bash.
+If you do not have the bash installed, install it.

-To use it, simply copy it to your path, e. g.:
+To use this bash script, simply copy it to your path, e. g.:

 ```sh
 install -p -o root -g root -m 755 src2ndest /usr/local/bin/src2ndest